ersilia-os/ersilia/DEVELOPMENT.md

  - Go to the forked repository, Click on the <> **Code**.
  - Click **Create codespace**.

 A pop up page "Setting up your codespace" is displayed on the screen.
-After a while, the codespace is created in a browser-based version using the built-in
-Visual studio code interface
+After a while, the codespace is created in a browser-based version using the built-in Visual studio code interface

-**2. Setting Up Codespace Environment**
+**2. Setting Up GitHub Codespaces Environment**

-- Open the terminal in codespace.
-To ensure you are in the root directory `cd ersilia`
-- Run this command
-`pip install -e .`
+- Once you open the codespaces environment, ersilia has been installed and ready for usage.
+To double check, you can verify by running this command `ersilia --version`.
+This will display the version of ersilia installed.

 **3. Run Ersilia Model**
 - Directly from the code space terminal, you can fetch, serve and run Ersilia model.
 To run a model with verbose output:
 `ersilia -v run eos2ta5`

 ## Ersilia Artifacts
-After successful installation of ersilia, the system creates an EOS directory in your `$HOME` path.
+After successful installation of ersilia in the user's local computer, the system creates an EOS directory in the user's `$HOME` path.
 This directory stores ersilia artifacts that the local computer uses when doing any operation (model execution) in Ersilia.
 Folders found in the `$HOME` directory includes:

 **Folders**